TrueFiEng/useDApp/docs/source/core.rst

   shortenAddress('6E9e7A8Fb61b0e1Bc3cB30e6c8E335046267D3A0')
   // 0x6E9e...D3A0

-  shortenAddress("i'm not an addres")
+  shortenAddress("i'm not an address")
   // TypeError("Invalid input, address can't be parsed")

 shortenIfAddress
 ================

-Returns short representation of address or throws an error if address is incorrent.
+Returns short representation of address or throws an error if address is incorrect.
 Returns empty string if no address is provided.

 **Parameters**